About - more info on LinkedIn

 An Inverse Method for the Exploration of Layered Material Appearance

 Paper Supp.
-PDF Code Talks Editor's page HAL
+PDF Code Talk Editor's page HAL